NY assemblyman-elect says Cuomo wanted the responsibility, so blame rests with him

 He then stated that people should expect as much given that Cuomo wrote a book about his response to the pandemic while it was still going on, and sold a poster celebrating his effort.

-Fox News reached out to Cuomo's office for comment but they did not immediately respond.
+Cuomo’s office fired back against Lawler while also blaming President Trump for the problems of the pandemic itself.

+"The Assemblymember-Elect must have been too busy tweeting during new member orientation, because if he had paid attention, he’d know that any of the Governor’s actions during this emergency could be overturned by a simple majority vote of the legislature," Administration Spokesperson Jack Sterne said in a statement to Fox News.
+"I know it’s easy to take cheap shots from the cheap seats, but we can’t lose sight of the fact that New York was ambushed by the virus in the spring due to Donald Trump’s incompetence – and while this former political operative whose candidate lost to the Governor has been busy on social media, Governor Cuomo has been on the frontlines fighting this pandemic.
+Despite federal failures on everything from testing to vaccine distribution, the Governor’s actions have unequivocally saved lives."

-The governor also faced criticism from the left over his recent statements.
+The governor has also faced criticism from the left over his recent statements.
 Actress Cynthia Nixon, who challenged Cuomo in the 2018 Democratic primary, slammed the governor for shifting blame.

 "Typical Cuomo: blaming others for his slow vaccine roll out," she tweeted.